t4d-gmbh/git-and-science/source/content/submodules/exo_inspect_course_content.md

 With this setup we can fetch the content of the submodules (e.g. with `git submodule update --remote`) "unpacking" the content of the repositories into the specified paths.

-The actual import of the content is then initiated in the `source/index.md` file with import block like this (simplified):
+The actual import of the content is then initiated in the `source/index.md` file with an import block like this (simplified):

 ```markdown
 \```{toctree}